 So, you’ll notice right now that I have several forms in this table.
 If you were to open this section for the first time, you would likely have no forms.
 No worries.
 Once you’ve located the PDF versions of any relevant forms regarding your Deals going forward, you can simply email them, not filled out—blank, with your relevant Dealership Drive account information, over to firstname.lastname@example.org.

 You may be wondering why you need to submit them directly to us.
 Well, once we receive your forms, we will map each empty field against your Dealership Drive system.
 This essentially means that if you’ve entered any bit of information into your database before—such as the item you’re selling, the contact who is buying it or wants a quote, your own company information—any of these details will be automatically added onto the forms as you open them in the Forms section.

 To give you a preview of what this looks like, I’m going to open one of these forms on this Deal that contains pre-mapped fields.

 Here, you will see a tax exemption affidavit.
 Now, this information is for demonstration purposes only, but if this were your pre-mapped form in your Deals section, it would be automatically filled out with all of the relevant data.
-All of this data would be pulled from wherever else it is kept in your My Little Salesman system.
+All of this data would be pulled from wherever else it is kept in your Dealership Drive system.
 In other words, so “say long” to redundant data entry.